Your less breakable Galaxy S8 with a 24-hour battery is here

 No more nav buttons or convenience key

-The S8 Active has a thick metal-and-plastic body of past phones in the Active line, reinforced corners and a "shatterproof" screen similar to the Moto Z2 Force.
+The S8 Active has a thick metal-and-plastic body of past phones in the Active line, reinforced corners and a "shatterproof" screen similar to the Moto Z2 Force ($756.00 at Best Buy).
 These traits inherently protect the S8 Active from drops and spills.

 But this year's model loses the three physical navigation buttons below the screen, which came in handy when you're wearing gloves or your hands are wet and the screen won't respond to your taps.
 Samsung made the change to give the Active a full-face display like the S8; buttons take up valuable screen space.
 I like the screen real estate, but I miss the buttons; they were a major part of the Active's identity.